 Tip: Make sure to let the doctor know if the animal was wild, a stray or a pet that hasn't had its vaccination shots.

 Choking occurs when the air passage to the lungs is blocked by an obstruction (caused mainly by a foreign body) lodged in the throat or windpipe thereby blocking airflow and hindering normal breathing.
 Symptoms include gasping for breath, inability to talk and turning blue in the face.

 What to do: The object causing the obstruction needs to be dislodged.
 However, do not attempt to reach into the mouth or throat using your hand.
 This could push the object further down and worsen the situation.
-Instead stand or kneel behind the child, wrap your arms around her, making a fist with one hand (keep thumb in).
-Holding it with the other hand, place the fist below the child’s chest and above her navel.
+Instead, stand or kneel behind the child, wrap your arms around her, making a fist with one hand (keep the thumb in).
+Holding it with the other hand, place the fist below the child's chest and above her navel.
 Then, press the abdomen while giving it a push upwards.
 This should help move the object upwards and out eventually.
-If your child is able breathe event though he is coughing, just tap him gently on the back.
+If your child is able to breathe even though he is coughing, just tap him gently on the back.
 He should be okay after a bout of coughing.

 Assess the damage: Assess the situation and check for any major injuries.
 While most cuts and wounds tend to bleed, don't lose calm at the sight of blood.
 Sometimes, even minor injuries can bleed more than you would think.
 Always check for major injuries, your child's mobility and most importantly if he's breathing.